AnyChart/docs.anychart.com/Stock_Charts/Data.md

 {sample}STOCK\_Data\_01{sample}

-**Note!** Each data table has to have a "key" value (x-axis value), which should contain a set of unique values.
-If there are rows (data points) with the same X-axis value, AnyStock will use only the last point with the given X.
+**Note!** Each data table has to have a key column with unique values (x axis values).
+If there are rows with the same value in this field, AnyStock will use only the last row with the given x axis value.

 Note that the X value has to contain date in any format.
 It means that you can set data as a timestamp, Date Time String or UTC - but it has to be a date.